deis/deis/contrib/ec2/README.md

 ## Configure DNS
 While you can reference the controller and hosted applications with public hostnames provided by EC2, it is recommended for ease-of-use that you configure your own DNS records using a domain you own.
-See [Configuring DNS for multi-node clusters](../../README.md#configuring-dns-for-multi-node-clusters) for details.
+See [Configuring DNS](http://docs.deis.io/en/latest/operations/configure-dns/) for details.

 ## Use Deis!
 After that, register with Deis!